 PINS will make a recommendation to the Secretary of State for Transport who then has three months to decide whether or not to accept the recommendation.
-If a recommendation to allow the DCO is accepted by the Secretary of State for Transport the Orders will be made and Notices issued to all affected persons.
+If a recommendation to grant the development consent order is accepted by the Secretary of State for Transport the orders will be made and notices issued to all affected people.

-We will be formally submitting our Development Consent Order to PINS in spring 2018.
-Assuming the DCO is accepted by the Secretary of State for Transport, we plan to start work on site in September 2019.
+We will formally submit our development consent order to PINS in summer/autumn 2018.
+Assuming this is granted by the Secretary of State for Transport, we plan to start work on site in 2019/2020.

 |Summer / Autumn 2018||Draft Development Consent Order (DCO) submission|